alexcfawcett/holiday_machine/README.md

 -----------

 * ruby 2.0.0p247
 * Firefox to test Javascript using the Selenium gem.
-Check [Selenium changelog] for most recent supported Firefox version (Currently: v29  --v31 appears to work as of 01/09/14)
+Check [Selenium changelog] for most recent supported Firefox version (Currently: v31 works as of 23/09/2014)

 Installation